This post is updated as of May 2018 to ensure accuracy and relevancy.

 I had 4 emails, each of them saying “Sean Ogle You’ve Just Referred a Sale!
 You’ve earned a commission of $126.99.”

-In this post I’m going to walk you through everything you need to know to start affiliate marketing on your blog, even if you’ve never made a cent online before, don’t know what affiliate marketing is, or haven’t even started to build your blog.
+In this post I’m going to walk you through everything you need to know to start affiliate marketing on your blog, even if you’ve never made a cent online before, don’t have a huge audience, or even if you haven’t started to build your website.

 We’ve obviously got a lot of work to do, so let’s get going!